Security organisation

 Vulnerability management

 Inbound vulnerability information flows from multiple sources: SAST and SCA on every pull request, dependency advisories, external penetration tests, and the Responsible Disclosure programme.
+External penetration tests are run at least annually and on major releases; findings are remediated and re-tested.
 Findings are triaged against a CVSS-based SLA:

 Compensating controls are documented when a within-SLA fix is not feasible.
-Vulnerability KPIs are reviewed at every steering committee.
+Vulnerability KPIs are reviewed regularly by the Information Security Office.

 Incident response

 Doctena maintains a documented incident response plan covering triage, communication, containment, eradication, recovery and post-incident review.
-The plan is exercised in tabletop format twice a year.
+The plan is exercised at least once per year.

 People and training

-• Quarterly phishing simulations with metrics presented to the steering committee.
+- Quarterly phishing simulations with metrics tracked by the Information Security Office.

 PCI-DSS scoping